narenpi/narenpi.github.io/index.markdown

 layout: page
 ---
 Hello there!
 I am Narendran.
 I am a first year PhD student at the University of Kentucky.
 Previously I was at Indian Statistical Institute, for my Bachelor's and Master's degree in Mathematics.
-I'm interested in homotopy theory, category theory, K-theory.